Tanner Jones named the new Port St. Joe head football coach and athletic director

 PORT ST. JOE, Fla.
 (WMBB) – Port St. Joe has their new head football coach and athletic director.
-Tanner Jones will be taking over the program starting Thursday.
+Tanner Jones will be taking over the program for this year.

 Jones was a co-offensive coordinator and quarterbacks coach in Cairo, Goergia for the past year.